parze/machine-learning-zillow-prize/README.md

 - _[project folder]_ - is the main folder for this project and if you cloned this git repo its called zillow-prize
 - _[project folder]/README.md_ (this file) contains an overview of the files in this project and how to get the code running.
 - _[project folder]/data_ - should contain data files once downloaded (see below)
-- _[project folder]/src_ - contains the report and source code for solving the problem
+- _[project folder]/src/kernel.py_ - is the python code solving the problem
+- _[project folder]/src/report/report.tex_ - is the Latex report source file
+- _[project folder]/src/report/report.pdf_ - is the generated PDF report

 ## Install Dependencies
 External dependencies need to be installed are